dhis2/dhis2-android-sdk/README.md

 ## Documentation

-User-oriented documentation can be found in [Documentation section](https://docs.dhis2.org/master/en/dhis2_android_sdk_developer_guide/about-this-guide.html) in DHIS2 web.
+Developer-oriented documentation can be found in [Documentation section](https://docs.dhis2.org/master/en/dhis2_android_sdk_developer_guide/about-this-guide.html) in DHIS2 web.
 It is intended to be used by developers.

 ## Examples